The Best Deal Flow Comes From Your Network

 - Content + course distribution: these are new pieces developed specifically for newsletter distribution, or courses that help readers level up in a specific area of focus.

-⭐️ Good examples: LLR’s learning hub (and newsletter)
+⭐️ Good example: LLR’s learning hub (and newsletter)

 You can host this on a site of your own, or on a publishing platform (e.g., Medium).
 Quickly running through the advantages of each: